-Tier 4 consists of advanced courses that require students to think in critical and real-world terms about a wide range of problems from a media and communications or business point of view and develop realistic responses.
+Tier 4 consists of advanced courses that require students to think in critical and real-world terms about a wide range of problems from a communications or business point of view and develop realistic responses.
 Courses focus on projects that permit a student to develop a significant portfolio that can be displayed to potential employers.
-It concludes with a pair of capstone courses.
-In addition, students may choose up to five elective courses that develop a focus area.
+Tier 4 concludes with a choice of two completion courses for the student to select one.

-Students must have completed Tier 3.
-Specific course prerequisites may also apply.
+Prerequisites: Specific course prerequisites may also apply.